 Injecting small pops of the color initially can help build confidence before adding it to the wall.
-In modern bathroom colors and kitchens, matching tonal shades on the tiles and walls brings cohesion to the space.
+When looking for chic and stylish paint colors for bathrooms or kitchens, matching tonal shades on the tiles and walls brings cohesion to the space.

 Our love for neutrals has returned, especially in bedroom trends, as it helps create a restful ambiance and a sanctuary to escape in.
 Warm and earthy creams work well paired with soft terracotta or deep red tones, adding depth to the room.

 Remember, with neutral schemes, layers of texture bring tactility and interest to create a distinguished feel within the space.